oemof/DHNx/docs/optimization_models.rst

 The following optional attributes are introduced by the optimization module:

 * **existing**: Binary indicating an existing pipe.
-If there is no column *existing* given, all Edges are free for optimization.
+If there is no column *existing* given, all Pipes are free for optimization.
 * **capacity**: Capacity of existing pipes.
   If *existing* is *True*, a *capacity* must be given.
 * **hp_type**: Label of the type of pipe.
 The *hp_type* refers to